Last Updated on

 What to pack for the Philippines

-Snorkel – There are some incredible snorkelling spots in the Philippines, so it’s well worth packing a snorkel.
+Snorkel – There are some incredible snorkelling spots in the Philippines, so don’t forget to pack a snorkel.
 Thanks to our snorkels we saw turtles and sea snakes in Port Barton, the amazing sardine run in Moalboal and much more!

 Although tour operators often provide snorkels, it’s much more hygienic to have your own that hasn’t been used by over a hundred other people without being properly cleaned!

-Underwater phone case – If you want to get some underwater pictures without paying for a GoPro, get yourself an underwater phone case.
-These cases are great bits of travel gear as they keep your phone safe and allow you to get some great shots while snorkelling!
+Underwater phone case – If you want to get some underwater pictures without paying for a GoPro, then an underwater phone case is a great alternative.
+These underwater cases are extremely cheap and you can find one to fit pretty much any phone!
+It’s a good budget way to get some great shots while snorkelling!

 Drone – To get some truly breathtaking photos, consider adding a drone to your Philippines travel list.
 Being able to see the beautiful beaches and paradise islands of the Philippines from above adds an extra thrill that you just can’t get without a drone.
 Good quality drones are surprisingly easy to use and will allow you to capture unique shots during your travels!